 Steps to becoming a rentvestor

-Before becoming a rentvestor, here’s what you need to think about before buying:
+Before becoming a rentvestor, here are some tips to consider before buying:

-1. Try to have a large deposit: The larger your deposit the better, generally, as you’ll have to borrow less of the property, which means less interest, and you can also avoid paying lenders mortgage insurance.
-Having a higher deposit can also increase your chances of approval from lenders.
+- Try to have a large deposit: The larger your deposit, the better it can serve you.
+This means you can borrow less of the cost of the property, which also means less interest, and you can also avoid paying lenders mortgage insurance.
+Having a larger deposit can also increase your chances of approval from lenders.

-2. Thoroughly research different markets: Researching markets to buy in is essential in terms of looking at all the crucial amenities a suburb might have (such as schools, public transport, shops and cafes etc.) as well as the potential for growth.
-If you don’t want to do this yourself, you can outsource it to someone like a buyer’s agent.
+- Thoroughly research different markets: Researching markets to buy in is essential.
+It's important to consider the crucial amenities a suburb can offer (such as schools, public transport, shops and cafes, etc.) as well as potential for growth.
+If you don’t want to do this yourself, you can consider outsourcing the task to a buyer’s agent.

-3. Think long-term: Rentvesting usually works best when the location has a high potential for long-term growth, or it’s a place you can see yourself living in down the track.
-This is why you shouldn’t fret if you don’t immediately make money off this strategy straight away - it can take time for results to show.
+- Think long term: Rentvesting works best when the location you buy in has a high potential for long-term growth, or it’s a place you can see yourself living in down the track.
+This is why you shouldn’t fret if you're not making money from your rentvesting strategy straight away.
+It can take time to reap the rewards.

-4. Remember the extra costs: Owning a property isn’t a free ride.
-The extra costs we mentioned earlier, like ongoing loan costs and property management/maintenance costs, can be quite expensive year-to-year, which is why you need to factor these costs into your budget and leave some money aside to pay for any emergency expenses that might arise.
+- Remember the extra costs: Owning a property isn’t a free ride.
+The extra costs we mentioned earlier, like ongoing loan costs and property management/maintenance costs, can mount up year to year.
+You need to factor these costs into your budget and leave some money aside to pay for any emergency expenses that might arise.

 Frequently asked questions